 In our Instagram flyer, young people can also find important safety and privacy settings and helpful tips on what to do in the event of (cyber)bullying or harassment.

-In order to better monitor how much time you spend in the app, Instagram provides some functions.
-On the profile, you have the option of viewing your own activity, limiting your usage times with reminders, and turning off push notifications.
-These functions are very helpful for children and young people themselves, as well as for parents, to keep an eye on their usage behavior.
+Those who want to pay more attention to how much time they spend on Instagram can view their own activity, limit usage times with reminders, and turn off push notifications.
+These settings are very helpful for kids and teens themselves, as well as for parents, to keep an eye on usage behavior.

 Since June 2022, Instagram offers the possibility to keep a better eye on your children's activities with "Parental Control".
 With the function, you can, for example, set time limits and set break times, check reported content and accounts or get an overview of your children's followers.
 Private messages are excluded from supervision.